-By default, both the base conda installation and the environments will be placed in an external user-writable directory defined by rappdirs via getExternalDir.
+If the specified basilisk environment is not present and env is a BasiliskEnvironment object, the environment will be created upon first use of basiliskStart.
+These environments are created in an external user-writable directory defined by getExternalDir.
 The location of this directory can be changed by setting the BASILISK\EXTERNAL\DIR environment variable to the desired path.
-This may occasionally be necessary if the file path to the default location is too long for Windows, or if the default path has spaces that break the Miniconda/Anaconda installer.
+This may occasionally be necessary in rare cases, e.g., if the file path to the default location is too long for Windows.

-Advanced users may consider setting the environment variable BASILISK\USE\SYSTEM\DIR to 1 when installing basilisk and its client packages from source.
-This will place both the base installation and the environments in the R system directory, which simplifies permission management and avoids duplication in enterprise settings.
+Advanced users may consider setting the environment variable BASILISK\USE\SYSTEM\DIR to 1 when installing basilisk client packages from source.
+This will place each package's Python environments in the R system directory, which simplifies permission management and avoids duplication in enterprise settings.